-- 7.29.1 At any stage following the grant of a premises licence or club premises certificate a Responsible Authority, business, organisation or other persons may ask for a review.
-Evidence will however be required to show that a specific concern exists relating to one or more of the licensing objectives. - 7.29.2 Where a review Hearing is held the Licensing Authority has a variety of options that it may take ranging from taking no action at all, to varying conditions or suspending or revoking the licence.
+- 7.33.1 At any stage following the grant of a premises licence or club premises certificate a Responsible Authority, other persons may ask for a review.
+Evidence will however be required to show that a specific concern exists relating to one or more of the licensing objectives. - 7.33.2 Where a review Hearing is held the Licensing Authority has a variety of options that it may take ranging from taking no action at all, to varying conditions or suspending or revoking the licence.
 The Guidance reminds the Authority that the powers of review are to be used in the interests of the wider community and not that of the individual licence/certificate holder.
 Whilst the financial circumstances of the licence/certificate holder will be a consideration for the Licensing Authority, the promotion of the licensing objectives will be the Authority's primary concern.
-In some circumstances e.g. the use of premises for the purchase and consumption of alcohol by minors, revocation may be considered an appropriate course of action, even in the first instance.
+In some circumstances e.g. the use of premises for the purchase and consumption of alcohol by minors, revocation may be considered an appropriate course of action, even in the first instance. - 7.33.3 Where a licensed premises appears to be associated with serious crime, serious disorder or both, the Police can apply for a 'summary', or 'expedited', review of the premises licence.

-7.30 Early Morning Alcohol Restriction Orders (EMRO)
+7.34 Early Morning Alcohol Restriction Orders (EMRO)

-- 7.30.1 The legislation gives Licensing Authorities discretion to restrict sales of alcohol by introducing an Early Morning Alcohol Restriction Order to restrict the sale or supply of alcohol to tackle high levels of alcohol-related crime and disorder, nuisance and anti-social behaviour.
+- 7.34.1 The legislation gives Licensing Authorities discretion to restrict sales of alcohol by introducing an Early Morning Alcohol Restriction Order to restrict the sale or supply of alcohol to tackle high levels of alcohol-related crime and disorder, nuisance and anti-social behaviour.
 The order may be applied to the whole or part of the Licensing Authority area, and if relevant on specific days and at specific times.
-The Licensing Authority must be satisfied that such an order would be appropriate to promote the licensing objectives. - 7.30.2 The only exemptions relating to EMROs are New Year's Eve and the provision of alcohol to residents in premises with overnight accommodation by means of mini bars and room service. - 7.30.3 The decision to implement an EMRO should be evidence based and may include consideration of the potential burden imposed as well as the potential benefits.
+The Licensing Authority must be satisfied that such an order would be appropriate to promote the licensing objectives. - 7.34.2 The only exemptions relating to EMROs are New Year's Eve and the provision of alcohol to residents in premises with overnight accommodation by means of mini bars and room service.

+7.34.3 The decision to implement an EMRO should be evidence based and may include consideration of the potential burden imposed as well as the potential benefits.

-7.31 Personal Licences
+7.35 Personal Licences